masseydigital/az203-exam-prep/README.md

 _Transient Faults_ are faults that occur through the usage of cloud computing.
 Some things that you can do to combat transient faults: 1) Retry/back-off logic: if an action fails, submit it again, 2) Don't tightly couple applications; use queues, databases, and other messaging systems, 3) expect that api calls will not always work, and handle errors gracefully.

 [Code Samples](https://github.com/Azure-Samples/app-service-dotnet-scale-web-apps)

+## Caching and Content Delivery Networks
+_Redis_ is an open source application that is used for caching content in-memory (nothing is written in memory).
+Redis is considered to be a back-end caching method.
+A new Redis Cache will have a DNS; [DNS Name].redis.cache.windows.net .
+There are different pricing tiers based on the size as well as many different additional options.
+Redis is used for short term storage that your users can use to quickly access data.

+You can use Redis in .Net with the NPM package Microsoft.Azure.Management.Redis (official) or StackExchange.Redis(Third Party, industry standard).
+Azure provides a StackExchange Redis key by default.
+In addition to strings, you can store geospatial data, hash keys, lists, etc.

+Microsoft supports _Content Delivery Networks (CDNs) in Azure.
+A CDN sits in front of a website, takes anything that doesn't change in the web-page, and store it closer to the user to speed up delivery, i.e. if a user requests 1000 resources per minutes, can get down to 100 per minute by using a CDN.
+There are two components two a CDN: Profile and the Endpoint.
+A CDN runs on a global scale.
+There are 3 companies that provide CDN resources in Azure.
+Microsoft, Verizon, and Akamai.
+Pricing is standard across the board for the three companies with Verizon having a premium tier.

+An _endpoint_ represents the location that is used to access files.
+Endpoints for CDNs in Azure have the url [endpoint name].azureedge.net .
+The files can live in storage, cloud service, web app, or custom origin.
+You will also select the origin hostname.
+You can purge the CDN if you create a new application to use your CDN.
+Another common practice is to put the version number in the file name.
+The users browser contributes to the savings in using a CDN.
+Using a CDN saves on pricing and performance.